nachodev-ui/nachodev-ui/README.md

   <li>
     <ul>
-      I would like to learn Swift & Flutter 📱
+      I would like to learn Swift & Flutter📱
     </ul>
   </li>